apache/carbondata/docs/quick-start-guide.md

 -->

 # Quick Start
-This tutorial provides a quick introduction to using CarbonData.To follow along with this guide, first download a packaged release of CarbonData from the [CarbonData website](https://dist.apache.org/repos/dist/release/carbondata/).Alternatively it can be created following [Building CarbonData](https://github.com/apache/carbondata/tree/master/build) steps.
+This tutorial provides a quick introduction to using CarbonData.
+To follow along with this guide, first download a packaged release of CarbonData from the [CarbonData website](https://dist.apache.org/repos/dist/release/carbondata/).Alternatively it can be created following [Building CarbonData](https://github.com/apache/carbondata/tree/master/build) steps.

 ##  Prerequisites
 * CarbonData supports Spark versions upto 2.2.1.Please download Spark package from [Spark website](https://spark.apache.org/downloads.html)